tianyi-phy/cv/index.md

 I have a wide interest in cosmology, particle physics and high energy theory.<br>
 <br>
 **Cosmology and Particle Physics**: I am interested in using astrophysical observations to find signals of physics beyond the Standard Model and know more about the dark universe.
 Based on my experience in machine learning, I am especially interested in applying these ML techniques to the analysis of the data collected from new observational approaches.<br>
 **High Energy Theory**: I have interest in many topics in AdS/CFT.
 Two of my past research experience focused on the black hole information paradox from the perspective of holography.
-I am also interested in the interplay between quantum information and quantum gravity, topics of ensemble average, and defect conformal field theory.
+I am also interested in the interplay between quantum information and quantum gravity, topics of ensemble average in holography, and quantum gravity in de Sitter, etc.

 ## Honors and Awards